 Eligibility: Scholarships are available to students declaring a major in chemistry, biochemistry, psychology or zoology.
 Students must submit the Freshmen Scholarship Application to the Office of Admission by February 1.

-Eligibility: Scholarships are available to incoming first-year students who declare a minor in coatings and polymeric materials.
-Request a separate application from the Department of Coatings and Polymeric Materials at 701-231-7633 by May 1.
-Students also can complete the application online at http://www.ndsu.edu/cpm/undergraduate/scholarships/.
+Eligibility: Scholarships are available to freshman students who declare a minor in coatings and polymeric materials.
+Please consult the website of the Department of Coatings and Polymeric Materials for information about the scholarships and the application process: https://www.ndsu.edu/cpm/undergraduate/scholarships/